kiegroup/github-action-build-chain/README.md

 ### workflow-file-name

 You are probably wondering why the input field `workflow-file-name` even exists.
-Why don't we take the filename directly from the job and keep same name for all the flow files in the chain?.
+Why don't we take the filename directly from the job and keep the same name for all the flow files in the chain?.
 Well... we can in case the `name` is not defined in the flow, then the file name information can be taken from `GITHUB_WORKFLOW` environment variable but in case the name is set, `GITHUB_WORKFLOW` becomes the name and there's no other way to get filename from the tool.
 This is a github action limitation already reported as a suggestion to provide file name from the flow triggering the job.

 ### inputs usage in runs.image from action.yml

-> Just in case you are interested on adapting this code or in case you want create your own tool.
+> Just in case you are interested in adapting this code or in case you want to create your own tool.

-It's not possible to use expression like `image: "docker://kie-group:github-action-build-chain:{{ inputs.build-chain-build-system }}"`.
-This way it would be easy to dinamically select image to run with a simple `with` input from flow yml file and we could skip errors like [matrix in uses](#matrix-in-uses).
+It's not possible to use expressions like `image: "docker://kie-group:github-action-build-chain:{{ inputs.build-chain-build-system }}"`.
+This way it would be easy to dynamically select image to run with a simple `with` input from flow yml file and we could skip errors like [matrix in uses](#matrix-in-uses).
 Just because of this we have to maintain different Dockerfile definitions in different branches and to tag every branch for every version we release like `openjdk8-v1`